Large Language Models for Multi-Robot Systems: A Survey

 Furthermore, the problem-understanding and problem-solving abilities of LLM can enhance the adaptability of MRS when given a particular goal without specific instructions.
 The LLMs can understand the mission, divide it into sub-tasks, and assign them to individual robots within the team based on their capabilities~\cite{liu_coherent_2024, chen_emos_2024}.
 The generalization ability across different contexts of LLMs can also allow MRS to adapt to new scenarios without extensive reprogramming, making them highly flexible during the deployment~\cite{wang_dart-llm_2024, yu_co-navgpt_2023}.

 The application of LLMs in MRS also aligns with the growing need for human-robot collaboration~\cite{hunt_survey_2024}.
-As the operators often do not have expertise in robot systems, using LLMs as a shared interface can enable operators using natural languages to communicate and command the robots to make decisions and complete complex real-world missions~\cite{ahn_vader_2024}.
+As operators often do not have expertise in robot systems, using LLMs as a shared interface can enable operators to use natural language to communicate and command the robots to make decisions and complete complex real-world missions~\cite{ahn_vader_2024}.
 These capabilities enhance the efficiency of MRS and broaden their applicability to domains requiring close human-robot collaboration.